hydrafpv/irc-laprf-gateway/README.md

 # Running

 Execute `node index.js` in the main folder.
-Connect to the WiFi Gateway instead of the devices directly.
+Connect to the WiFi Gateway instead of the device directly.

 # Run on startup